Nausea in the evening often stems from digestive issues, low blood sugar, stress, or medication side effects disrupting your body’s balance.

 Your gut isn’t just a food processor—it’s a complex ecosystem communicating constantly with your brain via nerves like the vagus nerve.
 This bidirectional communication influences mood, hunger cues, immune responses—and yes—nausea sensations too.

-Moreover, serotonin—a neurotransmitter largely produced in your gut—influences motility and sensitivity inside your intestines affecting how nauseous you feel under certain conditions like anxiety or irritable bowel syndrome (IBS).
+Moreover, serotonin—a neurotransmitter heavily involved in gut function—influences motility and sensitivity inside your intestines, affecting how nauseous you feel under certain conditions like anxiety or irritable bowel syndrome (IBS).

-Understanding this connection explains why calming practices such as yoga or mindfulness meditation significantly relieve chronic evening nausea for many people—because they’re soothing both mind and gut simultaneously.
+Understanding this connection explains why calming practices such as yoga, mindfulness meditation, or slow breathing may relieve chronic evening nausea for many people—because they can soothe both mind and gut simultaneously.

 Tackling Persistent Symptoms: When To See A Doctor?